xxjapp/xdialog/readme.md

     // modal or not
     modal: true,

+    // timeout in seconds to close dialog automatically
+    // use 0 value to disable closing dialog automatically
+    timeout: 0,

     // callback when dialog element is about to be created
     // return false to stop creating process
     beforecreate: null,